Please note: (12/3/2013)

 accompanied by an adult pay $3.

-Our Club has 6 skirted Blue Stiga Expert Roller Tables.
+6 skirted Blue Stiga Expert Roller, &

-1 Donic table (auxiliary room)
+1 Donic (in an auxiliary room) tables.

 Lengths of unrolled corrugated cardboard are